 - Metal alloy: Hence its name, this type of crown contains an all-metal material.
 Gold, chromium, nickel, and palladium are examples.
 While metal crowns are the most durable and long-lasting compared to the other two types (below), their metallic appearance is its main disadvantage.
 Metal alloy crowns are ideal for posterior molars.

 - Porcelain-fused-to-metal: A hybrid of metal alloy and dental ceramic.
 The main advantage of this type of crown is its tooth-like coloration.
 Although strong and sturdy, porcelain crowns tend to cause significant wear on their opposing teeth.
 Likewise, it's known for separating from its metal-based foundation with time.
 Another drawback for this kind of crown is the emergence of an unsightly "dark line."
 Dark lines usually happen with the metal edge's appearance due to periodontal changes such as gum recession.

 - Porcelain or ceramic: This kind of prosthetic is preferable for patients with allergies to metal.
 Its natural coloration makes it a desirable option for areas where aesthetics is of utmost priority, such as the front teeth.
 On the downside, its susceptibility to breakage and chipping makes it a little less robust than the other types of crowns.

-What are dental crowns made of?
+What are Crowns Made of?

-This is regarded as a contemporary method that offers a metal-free option.
+All-ceramic: A metal-free option.
 It can provide the strength of a bonded crown and appears like that of a porcelain crown.
 Hence, it is appropriate for use in many areas of the mouth.

-In reality, gold is considered one of the oldest filling materials.
+Gold-alloy Crowns: In reality, gold is considered one of the oldest filling materials.
 At present, it is utilized with other metal alloys to enhance its strength, which makes it quite serviceable.
 Typically, they are silver or gold in color.